helium/HIP/0107-preventing-gaming-within-the-mobile-subdao.md

 ### Outdoor CBRS Radios
 A $20 fee in MOBILE burn will be required whenever new CPI information is submitted, which includes the initial/first CPI submission, and any submissions thereafter.
 If the CPI submission is rejected for a mistake made by the deployer when submitting the information, the deployer will have one (1) free resubmission for that radio, so long as that re-submission is done within 30 calendar days after initial rejection.
 If the CPI rejects the submission for any potential gaming concerns, there will be no free re-submissions, and a new fee will need to be paid.

-This HIP also grants authority to the CPI reviewer of outdoor CBRS radios to charge a separate standard or priority fee of up to a $20 paid in MOBILE to the CPI reviewing entity.
-This fee is paid directly to the entity that is completing the CPI submission, and is NOT burned.
-If a fee is charged by the CPI reviewing entity, the following is required:

-- The CPI submission must be approved or rejected within 2 business days
-- A guide must be created that documents each reason a submission may be rejected (i.e. incorrect height, incorrect azimuth, outdoor radio installed indoors, gaming concerns, etc.)
-- If the CPI submission is rejected for a reason that is not noted within the guide, the re-submission may be redone for free, regardless if it is the first or second submission, and also must be reviewed (approved or rejected) within one (1) business day of re-submission.
-Please note, this rule is not applicable if the submission was rejected due to gaming concerns.

 ### Outdoor Wi-Fi AP's
 A $10 location submission fee in MOBILE burn will be required when the location/height/direction for outdoor Wi-Fi AP's are re-submitted/updated.
 Unlike CBRS, the first location assert will occur at a $0 MOBILE burn cost.
 Below are the minimum requirements that must be submitted when updating the location/height/direction of an outdoor Wi-Fi AP: